 Madeleina Kay is a British artist, writer, musician and political activist.
-Originally from Leicester she now lives in Sheffield with her father and their dog, ‘Alba White Wolf’.
+Originally from Leicester she currently lives in Sheffield.

-Madeleina has written, illustrated and self-published six books on different political issues including; Refugees, Brexit, Europe, International politics and the Environment.
+Madeleina has written, illustrated and self-published eight books on different political issues including; Refugees, Brexit, Europe, migration and the environment.

 She also writes, records and performs political protest songs at events across the UK and Europe.